The best things in life are free, right?

 Board games aren’t just the backup piece of entertainment you leave in a closet, collecting dust.
 Board games are actually really fun, especially with a crowd.
 You don’t have to pay out the wazoo for a brand new board game, either.
 Head over to your local thrift store to find plenty of decent quality games and puzzles.

-What's more frugal than picking up a pen and paper and drawing something?
+What’s more frugal than picking up a pen and paper and drawing something?
 I like to ramp up the excitement for this one: grab a buddy and take turns drawing each other.
-Worst drawer has to buy drinks!
+The worst drawer has to buy drinks!